jocelchristian/sim-os/README.md

 - Specify the max duration of a single event
 - Specify the max arrival time for a process from the start of the timer
 - Spawn random processes or custom processes
-- Restarting the simulation from the beginning
+- Change the schedule policy

 ### Examples
 For some examples on the syntax of the language checkout [examples](examples).